swanson/swanson.github.com/_posts/2010-10-28-podcast-roundup.markdown

-I have a confession...I am a podcast-aholic.
+I have a confession to make...I am a podcast-aholic.
 I have a 30 minute commute to and from the office every day so I load up a CD with tech podcasts and listen to them as I drive.
 I even wrote a script to download new episodes and prepare them to be burned to CDs.
 There are about a dozen programming podcasts that I have listened to on a regular basis, but I wanted to share a few of my favorites that have been dominating my playlists recently.